Read-With/Frontend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 이슈 생성 템플릿
+name: feature_request
-about: Describe this issue template's purpose here.
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''